francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 ### Dart Frog

-[Dart Frog](https://dartfrog.vgv.dev/) is a server-side framework for Flutter that allows you to build server-side applications using the Dart programming language.
-It is a wrapper around Shelf and tries to provide a more simple and easy to use API.
+[Dart Frog](https://dartfrog.vgv.dev/) is a server-side framework for Flutter that enables you to build server-side applications using the Dart programming language.
+It is a wrapper around Shelf and aims to provide a simpler and more user-friendly API.

 ### Serinus

-Serinus is a minimalistic framework for building efficient and scalable server-side applications powered by Dart.
-It is designed to be easy to use, flexible and extensible to cover all the needs of a modern server-side application.
+Serinus is a minimalistic framework for building efficient and scalable server-side applications in Dart.
+It is designed to be easy to use, flexible, and extensible to meet the needs of modern server-side applications.

 ## Routing

-Dart Frog uses a file-based routing system where you define your routes in a separate file.
-Although it is a good approach for small applications, it can become hard to maintain as your application grows.
+Dart Frog uses a file-based routing system where routes are defined in separate files.
+While this works well for small applications, it can become difficult to maintain as your project grows.

-Serinus, on the other hand, uses a more logical approach where you define your routes in a controller that groups routes that share the same base path.
-Also, Serinus uses a trie-based routing system that is way more efficient, especially for large applications.
+Serinus, on the other hand, adopts a more structured approach.
+Routes are defined within controllers, which group related endpoints under the same base path.
+Additionally, Serinus uses a trie-based routing system, which is significantly more efficient, especially for large applications.

 ::: code-group